standardsemiconductor/VELDT-getting-started/README.md

   3. a baud counter `_rxCtr`
   4. a fsm `_rxFsm`

-Finally we define a smart constructor `mkReceiver` which only takes a baud rate.
+We define a smart constructor `mkReceiver` which only takes a baud rate.
 It intializes the deserializer with direction left `L`, and all bits are zero.
 It sets the baud rate to the input.
 The baud counter `_rxCtr` starts at zero and the `_rxFsm` FSM starts in the `RxIdle` state.

-Next we define and implement the receiver:
+Now we define and implement the receiver:
 ```haskell
 receive :: Monoid w => RWS Rx w Receiver (Maybe Byte)
 receive = use rxFsm >>= \case